How to Get Started?

 What are the Class Levels?

-- Flexion and extension of spine
+- Flexion and extension of the spine

-- Abdominal work involving neck flexion
+- Abdominal work involving lifting the head, neck, and chest in flexion

 - Planking exercises that flex the wrist and work the shoulders

 - Exercises performed while balancing on the knee joint